The Best of Classic & Modern Tokyo

 Days 4-6: Tokyo’s Ever-Vibrant Eastside

-The older, east side of central Tokyo is packed with history, but with a present as equally alluring as ever.
+The older, east side of central Tokyo is packed with history, but with a present equally alluring as ever.
 Akihabara’s “Electric Town” is hop and a skip from the equally famous Ginza shopping district.
-Then there’s the classic warren of streets with their pulsating buzz, best exemplified by the Asakusa and Ueno areas.
-If Shinjuku and Shibuya may be cutting edge, but this part of Tokyo has the pedigree.
+Then there’s the classic Tokyo warren of streets with their pulsating buzz, best exemplified by the Asakusa and Ueno areas.
+Shinjuku and Shibuya may be cutting edge, but this part of Tokyo has the pedigree.

 Today, you will explore one of the oldest parts of Tokyo: Asakusa, where the spirit of old Edo (the former name of the capital) proudly lives on.